Luuuuuis/PrivateServer/README.md

 + Static servers that stay
 + Permissions for private server owners
++ Spigot command to customize your server with NPCs that execute commands
 + Messages are editable in the config
 + Frequent updates